Intent

 Implementation

+Teachers will ensure that they cover the appropriate science as laid out in the 2014 National Curriculum.
+To support planning, teachers will use the PLAN knowledge matrixes.
 Teachers should aim to deliver a science session weekly - although a ‘science day’ might be used for certain topics, if appropriate.
 Teachers have a thorough understanding of the resources available within the school, including outdoor resources, to maximise the learning experiences.

 Science lessons are mostly hands-on, engaging science, allowing children to experience science, encouraging discussion and enquiring minds.
 Using the ‘Science Investigation Sheets’ as a starting point for investigations, the learning can be recorded in a range of ways: by writing, photographs, simple tables, or using an appropriate recording sheet.